-\begin{itemize} \item First, the scenario with $a^{(1)}_{\Xi n}=4.911$~fm, as predicted by the updated ESC08c Nijmegen potential model analyses in Ref.~\cite{Nagels:2015dia,Rijken:2016uon}, suggests a strongly attractive ${}^3S_1$ $\Xi^- n$ sub-system commensurate with the likely existence of a two-body threshold bound state, such as the $D^*$~\cite{Garcilazo:2016ams,Filikhin:2017fog}.
-Consequently, in the three-body sector with a pair of likely bound $(\Xi^- n)_t$ sub-systems and a virtual bound $nn$ sub-system, the $\Xi^- nn$ assumes a halo-bound ({\it samba} configuration~\cite{Yamashita:2004pv}) structure emerging from the particle-dimer break-up threshold at the CM energy $E=-{\mathcal B}_2$.
-This corresponds to the solid line curve (left panel) in Fig.~\ref{FIG-4}, representing the regulator dependence of the {\it relative} three-body binding energy $B_d=B_3-{\mathcal B}_2$, for an Efimov-like ($n=0$) ground state which appear at the {\it critical cut-off} scale $\Lambda^{(0)}_{\rm crit}\approx 80$~MeV. \item Second, the scenario with $a^{(1)}_{\Xi n}=-1.17$ fm, as predicted by the chiral EFT analysis up to next-to-leading-order (NLO) in Ref.~\cite{Haidenbauer:2018gvg}, suggests a weakly attractive ${}^3S_1$ $\Xi^- n$ sub-system that is unlikely to exhibit a two-body threshold bound state.
+Next, in Fig.~\ref{fig-3} we display the cut-off variation of the binding energy $B_3$ excluding the 3BF terms, i.e., with $g_3=0$ in the STM equations.
+In particular, due to the ambiguities concerning the precise nature of the (1,1) $\Xi N$ sub-system interactions between different existing phenomenological analyses~\cite{Khaustov:1999bz,Hiyama:2019kpw,Aoki:1998sv,Tamagawa:2001tk,Ahn:2005jz,Yamaguchi:2001ip,Friedman:2007zza,Hiyama:2010zz,Haidenbauer:2015zqb,Li:2018tbt,Haidenbauer:2018gvg,Kohno:2009ny,Krishichayan:2010zza,Nagels:2015dia,Rijken:2016uon}, we consider here two representative scenarios with contrasting perspectives as elucidated below (both cases can formally lead to the emergence of Efimov-like states): \begin{itemize} \item First, the scenario with the input positive $(\Xi^-n)_t$ scattering length, e.g., $a^{(j=1)}_{\Xi n}=4.911$~fm, as predicted by the updated ESC08c Nijmegen potential model analyses of Refs.~\cite{Nagels:2015dia,Rijken:2016uon}, suggests a strongly attractive ${}^3S_1$ $\Xi^- n$ sub-system commensurate with the likely existence of a threshold bound state ($D^*$)~\cite{Garcilazo:2016ams,Filikhin:2017fog}.
+Consequently, in the three-body sector with a pair of likely bound $(\Xi^- n)_t$ sub-systems and a virtual bound $nn$ sub-system, the $\Xi^- nn$ system assumes a halo-bound {\it samba-configuration}~\cite{Yamashita:2004pv} structure emerging from the particle-triplet-dimer ($n+(\Xi^- n)_t$) break-up threshold at the CM energy $E=-{\mathcal B}_2$.
+This corresponds to the solid (red) line curve in the left panel of Fig.~\ref{fig-3}, representing the regulator dependence of the {\it relative} binding energy $B_d=B_3-{\mathcal B}_2$, for the ground ($n=0$) Efimov-like state which appears at the {\it critical cut-off} scale $\Lambda^{(0)}_{\rm crit}\approx 80$~MeV. \\ \item Second, the scenario with the input negative $(\Xi^-n)_t$ scattering length, e.g., as predicted by the two recent SU(3) chiral EFT analyses, namely, $a^{(j=1)}_{\Xi n}=-0.09$~fm~\cite{Li:2018tbt} and $-1.17$~fm~\cite{Haidenbauer:2018gvg}, suggests a weakly attractive ${}^3S_1$ $\Xi^- n$ sub-system that is unlikely to exhibit any two-body bound state.